 - fun - most children love stickers, so using the calendar makes spotting symptoms a great activity

-- motivating - your child will see that taking their asthma medicines regularly as prescribed and taking care with their asthma triggers means they can have lots of good days
+- motivating - your child will see that taking their asthma medicines as prescribed and discussed with their GP or asthma nurse and taking care with their asthma triggers means they can have lots of good days

 - confidence-boosting - using a symptom calendar or diary is a good way to get your child involved and teach them about their own asthma - in a survey, 90 per cent of parents thought our My Asthma calendar helped their child understand their asthma symptoms better